VIDEO: Three workers identified as victims of Fernie ammonia leak - BC Local News

-Two city workers and one contractor have been identified as those killed after an ammonia leak at the Fernie Memorial Arena.
+Two city workers and one out-of-town contractor have been identified as those killed after a suspected ammonia leak at the Fernie Memorial Arena.

 Mayor Mary Giuliano told reporters during a news conference Wednesday that the names of the victims will not be released.
 A local state of emergency will remain in effect until Oct.
 24.